BashGui/easybashgui/README.md

-**E**asy **B**ash **G**ui shortened as EBG, is a Posix compliant Bash functions library that aims to give unified GUI functions using frontends for dialogs boxeds (to the user side are frontends but from the EGB side are backends)
+**E**asy **B**ash **G**ui shortened as EBG, is a Posix compliant Bash functions library that aims to give unified GUI functions using frontends for dialogs boxeds (from the user's point of view are frontends but from the EGB side are backends)

 #### Backends environments GUI